wlerin/feralfilehosting/Feral Wiki/General/IRC - Explained/readme.md

 ### What to expect in IRC:

 You can expect the general help and support of other very knowledgeable users and Staff for a wide range of issues when these people are able to do so.
-Staff are users to and we like to help out other users where possible.
+Staff are users too and we like to help out other users where possible.

-Very often the answers a user needs don't actually require Staff's attention and can be supported other users in the channel using their knowledge and the wide range of FAQs and guides we have in the Feral FAQs.
+Very often the problem a user has doesn't actually require Staff's attention and they can be supported by other users in the channel using their knowledge and the wide range of FAQs and guides we have in the Feral FAQs.
 You will find these linked to often in the responses given to your issue.

 There has been a lot of effort put into the FAQs by  many Feral users over the years that enables you to support yourself without relying on Staff.
-Do not think that you being given a FAQ link is to help you with your issue is the equivalent of your issue being dismissed.
+Do not think that you being given a FAQ link to help you with your issue is the equivalent of your issue being dismissed.
 This could not be further from the truth.

 ### What not to expect in IRC: